pusher-community/pusher-realtime-chat-widget/README.md

 ### /php

 The server code required to use the widget with a PHP back-end.
-The `src/chat.html` file is set up to us the PHP back-end.
+The `src/chat.html` file is set up to use the PHP back-end.

 ### /ruby-sinatra